What is schema.org?

-There are today 617 open vocabularies in the linked data world and they can be combined to organise and structure different knowledge domain.
+Today, there are 617 open vocabularies in the linked data world, and you can combine them to organize and structure different knowledge domains.

-By adding schema markup to web pages, content is interlinked with data using standard linked vocabularies like schema.org and becomes more accessible.
+Schema.org, being created by the search engine themselves, is the most useful in terms of SEO.
+By adding schema markup to web pages with WordLift, content is interlinked with data using standard linked vocabularies like schema.org and becomes more accessible.

 How can I add schema.org markup to my website?

-Schema.org markup can be added using various tools available online – including the Google’s Structured Data Markup Helper – or directly by adding the code to your web pages.
-There are different formats that can be used to add information to your Web content implementing the schema.org vocabulary, such as Microdata, RDFa, and JSON-LD.
+You can add Schema.org markup using various online tools, including Google’s Structured Data Markup Helper, or directly adding the code to your web pages.
+You can use different formats to add information to your web content implementing the schema.org vocabulary, such as Microdata, RDFa, and JSON-LD.

-If you are using WordPress you can use WordLift: a plugin for WordPress that helps content editors and website owners markup their content with schema.org markup, without requiring any technical skills.
-In fact, thanks to natural language processing, WordLift does it automatically.
+If you are using WordPress, you can use WordLift: a plugin for WordPress that helps content editors and website owners markup their content with schema.org markup without requiring any technical skills.
+Thanks to natural language processing, WordLift does it automatically.